qiime2/docs/source/tutorials/longitudinal.rst

    qiime longitudinal nmit \
      --i-table ecam-table-taxa.qza \
-     --m-metadata-file ecam_map_maturity.txt \
+     --m-metadata-file ecam-sample-metadata.tsv \
      --p-individual-id-column studyid \
-     --o-distance-matrix nmit-dm.qza \
+     --p-corr-method pearson \
-     --p-corr-method pearson
+     --o-distance-matrix nmit-dm.qza

 Now let's put that distance matrix to work.
 First we will perform PERMANOVA tests to evaluate whether between-group distances are larger than within-group distance.

 .. note:: NMIT computes between-subject distances across all time points, so each subject (as defined the ``--p-individual-id-column`` parameter used above) gets compressed into a single "sample" representing that subject's longitudinal microbial interdependence.
-This new "sample" will be labeled with the ``SampleID`` of one of the subjects with a matching ``individual-id``; this is done for the convenience of passing this distance matrix to downstream steps without needing to generate a new sample metadata file but it means that you must **pay attention**. **For significance testing and visualization, only use group categories that are uniform across each ``individual-id``.
-DO NOT ATTEMPT TO USE METADATA CATEGORIES THAT VARY OVER TIME OR BAD THINGS WILL HAPPEN.** For example, in the tutorial metadata a patient is labeled ``antiexposedall==y`` only after antibiotics have been used; this is a category that you should not use, as it varies over time.
+This new "sample" will be labeled with the ``SampleID`` of one of the subjects with a matching ``individual-id``; this is done for the convenience of passing this distance matrix to downstream steps without needing to generate a new sample metadata file but it means that you must **pay attention**. **For significance testing and visualization, only use group categories that are uniform across each** ``individual-id``. **DO NOT ATTEMPT TO USE METADATA CATEGORIES THAT VARY OVER TIME OR BAD THINGS WILL HAPPEN.** For example, in the tutorial metadata a patient is labeled ``antiexposedall==y`` only after antibiotics have been used; this is a category that you should not use, as it varies over time.
 Now have fun and be responsible.

 .. command-block::

    qiime diversity beta-group-significance \
      --i-distance-matrix nmit-dm.qza \
-     --m-metadata-file ecam_map_maturity.txt \
+     --m-metadata-file ecam-sample-metadata.tsv \
      --m-metadata-category delivery \
      --o-visualization nmit.qzv